Austin Hedges Player Props: Pirates vs. Padres

 Austin Hedges At The Plate

-- Hedges has five doubles, a home run and nine walks while hitting .173.
+- Hedges is hitting .170 with five doubles, a home run and nine walks.

+- In 41.7% of his games this season (20 of 48), Hedges has picked up at least one hit, and in three of those games (6.3%) he recorded more than one.

-- He has hit a home run in one of 47 games, and in 0.7% of his plate appearances.
+- He has gone deep in one of 48 games, and in 0.7% of his plate appearances.

-- Hedges has driven in a run in nine games this season (19.1%), including two games with multiple runs batted in.
+- Hedges has driven in a run in nine games this year (18.8%), including two games with multiple runs batted in.

-- In nine games this year (19.1%), he has scored, including multiple runs twice.
+- In nine games this season (18.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.